Adrian Mutu: Personal life

 Mutu was in a relationship with Israeli model and actress Moran Atias during the early 2000s.
+He was also in relationships with American singer Blu Cantrell and Venezuelan actress and model Aída Yéspica.

-From 2001 to 2003, he was married to the Romanian actress and television presenter Alexandra Dinu with whom he has a son, Mario (born 2002).
-He’s also been in relationships with American singer Blu Cantrell and Venezuelan actress and model Aída Yéspica.
+From 2000 to 2003, Mutu was married to the Romanian actress and television presenter Alexandra Dinu with whom he has a son, Mario (born 2002).
+Gheorghe Hagi was their wedding godparent (naș).
+(Note: In the Romanian Orthodox tradition, wedding godparents (nași) serve as spiritual sponsors of the marriage, participating in the religious ceremony and traditionally providing guidance and support to the couple throughout their married life.)

-In 2005, he married Consuelo Matos Gómez, a Dominican model, at the Romanian Orthodox Scala Celli church in Rome.
+In 2005, Mutu married Consuelo Matos Gómez, a Dominican model, at the Romanian Orthodox Scala Celli church in Rome.
 They have two daughters, Adriana (born 2006) and Maya Vega (born 2008).
-They got divorced in 2015.
+They got divorced in 2013.

 In 2016, he married Sandra Bachici, a former model, in Cuba.
-They have a son, Tiago Adrian Mutu (born 2017).
+They have a son, Tiago Adrian (born 2017).

+In 2004, Mutu was named an Honorary Citizen of Pitești for his achievements in national and international football and for promoting the image of Pitești Municipality and Romania worldwide.
+He was ranked 50th in the 2006 nationwide poll of the 100 Greatest Romanians.

+In 2014, Mutu appeared in the music video for "Acrobat", a single by A-Roma featuring Snoop Dogg.

+On 12 June 2022, Mutu published his autobiography, Revenirea din Infern (Return from Hell), written in collaboration with sports journalist Cătălin Oprișan.

+In 2025, a four-part documentary series titled Il Fenomeno - Povestea unui Superstar was released, chronicling his life and playing career.